touch2shop/cassandra-elasticsearch-sync/README.md

 - Every Cassandra table to be synchronized must have:
     - A single primary key column named `id`.
     - A timestamp column with name and type `timestamp`.
 The timestamp must be updated whenever a row is updated.

-- All date and time columns must be saved in UTC time.